Yes, America's Anchorman is away, and this is your undocumented anchor man.

 Hey, don't blame the Brits for this.

-It's a joint study by Oxford University and the University of Illinois, and one of the co-authors is from the University of Pennsylvania.
+It's a joint study by Oxford University and the University of Illinois.

 So you Americans have your fingerprints all over this ridiculous thing, too.

-You guys are up to your neck in it too.
+You guys are up to your neck in it, too.

 Point taken, point taken.

-Oh the the 1967 film with Rex Harrison.
+Oh, the 1967 film with Rex Harrison.

-He I think there's a moment where he's in court and he's defending some animal, then he goes off on how idioms in the English language he finds very offensive.
+Then he goes off on how idioms in the English language he finds very offensive.

-Like that's building as a pig and dirty as a dog.
+That's joking as a pig and dirty as a dog.

-You know that's what it is.
+You know, that's what it is.

-I'd be wrong.
+I'd be right.

-Can you what is it?
+Can you, what is it?

 Can you swear in hippopotamus?

-And that's that's the world we've made.
+And that's the world we've made.

-What I thought was a clever moment in a scene from a film I barely remember is he in this courtroom defending some animal, then going off on oh, all these idioms are offensive to animals.
+What I thought was a clever moment in a scene from a film I barely remember is he in this courtroom defending some animal, then going off on how all these idioms are offensive to animals.

-Right, right, right.
+Right, right, right, no.

 No, but you know something?

-That is that is actually the way to bet.
+That is actually the way to bet.

-Uh because if you think of anything, you you go back to the jokes they made uh about uh about political correctness thirty years ago, where they where they took the uh the dawn of political tr uh correctness, they take the uh they take the most extreme examples and exaggerate them for satirical purposes.
+Because if you think of anything, you go back to the jokes they made about political correctness 30 years ago, where they took the dawn of political correctness.

 And now all the satirical purposes have come true.

-Fabian That is uh that is ingenious point.
+Fabian, that is an ingenious point.

-Uh di do you Did you ever see the Eddie Murphy remake, by the way?
+Did you ever see the Eddie Murphy remake, by the way?

 No, I didn't.